CUBRID/cubrid-manual/en/sql/transaction.rst

 Lock Protocol
 =============

 In the two-phase locking protocol used by CUBRID, a transaction obtains a shared lock before it reads an object, and an exclusive lock before it updates the object so that conflicting operations are not executed simultaneously.
 If transaction T1 requires a lock, CUBRID checks if the requested lock conflicts with the existing one.
 If it does, transaction T1 enters a standby state and delays the lock.
 If another transaction T2 releases the lock, transaction T1 resumes and obtains it.
 Once the lock is released, the transaction do not require any more new locks.

 Granularity Locking
 -------------------

 CUBRID uses a granularity locking protocol to decrease the number of locks.
-In the granularity locking protocol, a database can be modeled as a hierarchy of lockable units: bigger locks have more granular locks.
+In the granularity locking protocol, a database can be modeled as a hierarchy of lockable units: row lock, table lock and database lock.
+Bigger locks have more granular locks.

-For example, suppose that a database consists of multiple tables and each table consists of multiple instances.
-If the database is locked, all tables and instances are implicitly considered to be locked.
-A lock on a big unit results in less overhead, because only one lock needs to be managed.
-However, it leads to decreased concurrency because almost all concurrent transactions conflict with each other.
-The finer the granularity, the better the concurrency; it causes more overhead because more locks need to be managed.
-CUBRID selects a locking granularity level based on the operation being executed.
-For example, if a transaction retrieves all instances of a table, the entire tables will be locked, rather than each instance.
-If the transaction accesses a few instances of the table, the instances are locked individually.

 If the locking granularities overlap, effects of a finer granularity are propagated in order to prevent conflicts.
 That is, if a shared lock is required on an instance of a table, an intention shared lock will be set on the table.
 If an exclusive lock is required on an instance of a table, an intention exclusive lock will be set on the table.
 An intention shared lock on a table means that a shared lock can be set on an instance of the table.
 An intention exclusive lock on a table means that a shared/exclusive lock can be set on an instance of the table.
 That is, if an intention shared lock on a table is allowed in one transaction, another transaction cannot obtain an exclusive lock on the table (for example, to add a new column).
 However, the second transaction may obtain a shared lock on the table.
 If an intention exclusive lock on the table is allowed in one transaction, another transaction cannot obtain a shared lock on the table (for example, a query on an instance of the tables cannot be executed because it is being changed).